 Roroa disappeared from the Flora area some 40 years ago.
 We don't know exactly why, but the main threats to kiwi are stoat predation of chicks and predation of adults by dogs.
 With both these threats being managed we set about re-establishing adult kiwi in the Flora.
 Best practice, to ensure sufficient genetic diversity, is to found new populations with at least 40 birds.
 Roroa translocations are technically and logistically challenging, so a phased approach was developed in conjunction with DOC, iwi and the Kiwi Recovery Group.
-Four translocations were carried out over six years.
+Four translocations of a total of 44 kiwi were carried out over six years.
 Intensive post-translocation monitoring, to determine the success of the translocation and to learn more about this little known bird, was carried out.
-This became FOF's biggest project after trappings.
+This became FOF's biggest project after trapping.

 All the translocated kiwi were fitted with a VHF transmitter to enable us to monitor their locations and activity without having to get too close and risk disturbing these shy birds.
 FOF's team of expert kiwi trackers monitored the kiwi fortnightly.
 From this we: